Psychic89/kenyaelections2022/README.md

-# AWS Transactional Document Digitization
+# AWS Election Document Digitization

 AWS workflow for digitizing transactional documents with Amazon Textract and a human-review loop with Amazon Augmented Artificial Intelligence (A2I).
 Deployed using CDK.